 NOTHING!
 Just remove the gearbox and ship it with or without the pitman arm attached and it will be converted and shipped back to you ready to install.

 Can you convert my full-size GM car gearbox to a faster ratio?

 Yes, however some can require a housing replacement.
 The replacement housing will be 100% drop-in compatible at installation, the differences are internal.
-This can add about $60 to the cost.
+This will add to the cost.
 Call us if you want to learn more.

 LIMITED LIFETIME WARRANTY

 PowerSteering.com warrants all power steering products remanufactured by PowerSteering.com to be free of defects in materials and workmanship as long as the original purchaser owns the vehicle and the component was installed to factory specifications (excluding commercial vehicles*).
 PowerSteering.com agrees to repair or replace (at their discretion) any remanufactured unit or component that fails due to material or workmanship.